Ethiopian Empire: Economy

+Currency

+The most common currency of the earlier periods of Ethiopian history were essential items such as, "amole" (salt bars), pieces of cloth or iron and later cartridges.
+It's only in the 19th century that the Maria Theresa Thaler had become the medium of exchange for large transactions until Menelik finally started minting local currency around the turn of the century.

 Government

 As feudalism became the central tenet in the Ethiopian Empire, it developed into an authoritarian system with institutionalized social inequality.
 As land became the prime commodity, its acquisition became the main driving force behind imperialism, especially from the reign of Menelik II onwards.